Finite closed coverings of compact quantum spaces: Introduction

-{\bf Sheaves, patterns, and \boldmath$P$-diagrams.} The idea of using lattices to study closed coverings of noncommutative spaces has already been widely studied (see~\cite{l-g97}).
-The coverings are closed to afford the C*-algebraic description.
+{\bf Sheaves, patterns, and \boldmath$P$-algebras.} The idea of using lattices to study closed coverings of noncommutative spaces has already been widely employed (see~\cite{l-g97}).
+To afford a good C*-algebraic description, one considers closed rather than open coverings.
 Therefore, a natural framework for coverings uses sheaf-like objects defined on the lattice of closed subsets of a topological space, or more generally, topoi modelled upon finite closed coverings of topological spaces.
 Interestingly, the original definition of sheaves by Leray was given in terms of the lattice of closed subspaces of a topological space~\cite[p.~303]{Leray:SelectedWorksVolI}.
-This definition changed in the subsequent years into the nowadays standard open-set formulation for various reasons.
+For various reasons, this definition changed in the subsequent years into the nowadays standard open-set formulation.

-Recently, however, a closed-set approach re-appeared in the form sheaf-like objects called {\em patterns}~\cite{Maszczyk:Patterns}.
+Recently, however, a closed-set approach reappeared in the form of sheaf-like objects called {\em patterns}~\cite{Maszczyk:Patterns}.
 We show in Proposition~\ref{PatternsEquivalentToSheaves} that for our combinatorial models based on finite Alexandrov spaces, the distinction between sheaves and patterns is immaterial.
 Another reformulation of sheaves over Alexandrov spaces is given by the concept of a {\em $P$-diagram}.
-It is widely known among commutative algebraists (e.g., see \cite[Prop.~6.6]{BrunBrunsRomer:CohomologyOfPosets} and \cite[p.~174]{Yuzvinski:CMRingsOfSections}) that any sheaf on an Alexandrov space $P$ can be recovered from its $P$-diagram (cf.~Theorem~\ref{PAlgebras}).
+It is widely known among commutative algebraists (e.g., see \cite[Prop.~6.6]{BrunBrunsRomer:CohomologyOfPosets} and \cite[p.~174]{Yuzvinski:CMRingsOfSections}) that any sheaf on an Alexandrov space $P$ can be recovered from its $P$-diagram (cf.~Theorem~\ref{PAlgebras} concerning $P$-algebras).
 See also~\cite{GerstenhaberSchack:CohomologyOfPresheaves} for a different approach.

-{\bf Noncommutative projective spaces as homogeneous spaces over quantum groups.} Complex projective spaces are fundamental examples of compact manifolds without boundary.
-They can be viewed as the quotient spaces of odd-dimensional spheres divided by an action of the group $U(1)$ of unitary complex numbers.
-This presentation allows for a noncommutative deformation coming from the world of compact quantum groups via Soibelman-Vaksman spheres.
-This construction has been widely studied, and recently entered the very heart of noncommutative geometry via the study of Dirac operators on the thus constructed quantum projective spaces~\cite{AndreaDabrowski:Projective}.